As a vegan, it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 Can contain: Casein or lactose

 Although a lot of margarine is vegan, it’s not always the case.
 Some brands use casein or lactose so make sure you check the ingredients or look for a vegan stamp.
 Ingredients are constantly changing, so make sure you regularly check your shopping basket in case they’ve added some nasties.

 Can contain: Egg whites, milk products, crustacean shell, bone and connective tissue, fish bladders

+Alcohol that isn’t vegan!?!?!
 Be cautious all you vegan boozers, alcohol can contain a whole variety of different animal products that you’d never expect.
-Cider and wine sometimes use gelatine (cow and pig bone and connective tissue), albumin (derived from egg whites) and casein (milk based protein) in the filtration process.
-Wines use crustacean shells for fining and ales commonly use Isinglass to filter yeast which is taken from fish bladders (you’ve gotta be taking the piss, fish bladders?).
+Cider and wine sometimes use gelatine (cow and pig bone and connective tissue), albumin (derived from egg whites) and casein (milk-based protein) in the filtration process.
+Wines use crustacean shells for fining and ales commonly use isinglass to filter yeast which is taken from fish bladders (you’ve gotta be taking the piss, fish bladders?).

-Red coloured foods
+7. Red coloured foods

 Can contain: Crushed insects